 First Institute does not guarantee credit transfer in to or out of First Institute.
-Individuals may apply for a Petition for Transfer of Credit for prior education (at another college or institution) and must return it to the admissions office prior to beginning attendance at First Institute.
-The transfer of incoming credit is given at the discretion of the Executive Director with the assistance of the Program Leads and applicable faculty members as required.
+Individuals may apply for a Petition for Transfer of Credit for prior education (at another college or institution) and must be submitted and reviewed prior to beginning attendance at First Institute.